-The table below contains the coloured arrow symbols that are used to show requirements that apply to all services (common) and specific service streams, services or service agreements (service specific).
+The table below contains the different coloured cells that are used to show requirements that apply to all services (common) and specific service streams, services or service agreements (service specific).
 Organisations only need to self-assess against applicable common requirements plus the service specific requirements that apply to their particular services.

 Symbol Mandatory Requirements Description Common Service agreement type - All These are mandatory requirements that apply to all services on all types of departmental service agreements.
-Child Protection Support Services Child Protection Support Services (Child and Family service stream) Department: DCSYW These requirements apply to services funded by DCSYW under the Child Protection Support Services Investment Specification.
-Services include therapeutic counselling and intensive support services for children and young people in the care of, and post care of the department.
-Families Families (Child and Family service stream) Department: DCSYW These requirements apply to services funded under the Families Investment Specification to improve the safety and wellbeing of children in their homes and reduce the need for children to enter or re-enter the statutory child protection system.
-Domestic & Family Violence Domestic and Family Violence (Women, Violence Prevention & Youth Services stream) Department: DCSYW These requirements apply to services funded under the Domestic and Family Violence Support Services Investment Specification to provide counselling, support, assessment and information services for people affected by domestic and family violence, including prevention and early intervention and service system capacity building.
-Sexual Violence & Women's Support Sexual Violence and Women's Support Service Stream: Women, Violence Prevention & Youth Services Department: DCSYW These requirements apply to services funded by DCSYW under the Sexual Violence and Women's Support Services Investment Specification.
-Services include counselling and case management support and information and referral services to people affected by sexual violence and to women and young women who are experiencing vulnerability and require assistance to achieve better health and wellbeing (includes prevention and early intervention and service system capacity building) Individuals Individuals (Community and Seniors Services stream) Department: DCDSS and These requirements apply to services funded under the Individuals Investment Specification to provide services to for vulnerable Queenslanders affected by a crisis, difficult personal issue or trauma.
+Child Protection Support Services Service Stream: Child and Family Department: DCYJMA These requirements apply to services funded by DCYJMA under the Child Protection Support Services Investment Specification.
+Services include therapeutic counselling and intensive support services for children and young people in the care of and post care of the department Families Service Stream: Child and Family Department: DCYJMA These requirements apply to services funded by DCYJMA under the Families Investment Specification to improve the safety and wellbeing of children in their homes and reduce the need for children to enter or re-enter the statutory child protection system.
+Domestic & Family Violence Service Stream: Women, Violence Prevention Services Department: DJAG These requirements apply to services funded by DJAG under the Domestic and Family Violence Support Services Investment Specification.
+Services include counselling, support, case management, accommodation, assessment and information services for people affected by domestic and family violence (includes prevention and early intervention and service system capacity building).
+Sexual Violence & Women's Support Service Stream: Women, Violence Prevention Services Department: DJAG These requirements apply to services funded by DJAG under the Sexual Violence and Women's Support Services Investment Specification.
+Services include counselling and case management support and information and referral services to people affected by sexual violence and to women and young women who are experiencing vulnerability and require assistance to achieve better health and wellbeing (includes prevention and early intervention and service system capacity building) Individuals Service Stream: Community Services Department: DCHDE Service Stream: Child and Family Department: DCYJMA.
+Service Stream: Women and Violence Prevention Department: DJAG These requirements apply to services funded by DCYJMA, DCHDE and DJAG under the Individuals Investment Specification.
+Services are targeted at vulnerable Queenslanders affected by a crisis, difficult personal issue or trauma.

-Symbol Mandatory Requirements Description (Child and Family, Women, Violence Prevention & Youth Services streams) Department: DCSYW Young People Young People (Women, Violence Prevention & Youth Services stream) Department: DCSYW These requirements apply to services funded under the Young People Investment Specification to provide community based resources that connect young people to information and services so they are supported to participate positively and proactively in their communities.
-Disability Services Disability Services Department: DCDSS These requirements apply to disability services funded by or delivered directly by DCDSS.
+Symbol Mandatory Requirements Description Young People Service Stream: Youth Services Department: DCYJMA These requirements apply to services funded by DCYJMA under the Young People Investment Specification.
+Services connect young people to programs or activities, resources, information, supports and services deliver responsive and holistic services to young people so they are engaged and participate positively and proactively in their communities Disability Services Department: DSDSATSIP These requirements apply to disability services funded by or delivered directly by DSDSATSIP.